BKU (Doaba) decides to intensify agitation over sugarcane arrears - The Tribune

 BKU (Doaba) decides to intensify agitation over sugarcane arrears

+The decisions were taken during a meeting held at Gurdwara Sukhchaina Sahib in Phagwara, led by BKU (Doaba) president Manjit Singh Rai.

-Soon after the meeting, BKU (Doaba) announced that it will participate in the KMM-backed protest at Panjab University, Chandigarh, on November 10, in opposition to the Central Government’s recent dissolution of the Panjab University Senate.
-The Union termed the move a direct attack on the autonomy and independence of universities in Punjab.
-According to the plan, activists of KMM will assemble at Amb Sahib Gurdwara in Mohali at 10 AM, from where they will march collectively towards the university.
-Manjit Singh Rai will lead a contingent of 25–30 activists travelling in five to six vehicles to join the demonstration.
+As part of their expanded protest efforts, BKU (Doaba) will participate in the KMM-backed demonstration at Panjab University, Chandigarh, on November 10.
+The protest is in response to the Central Government's recent dissolution of the Panjab University Senate, which the union considers a direct attack on the autonomy and independence of universities in Punjab.
+Activists will gather at Amb Sahib Gurdwara in Mohali at 10.00 am before marching towards the university.
+Manjit Singh Rai will lead a contingent of 25-30 activists, traveling in five to six vehicles, to join the demonstration.

-The meeting also reviewed the protest call issued by the Quomi Insaaf Morcha for November 14 demanding the release of Bandhi Sikhs.
-Following instructions from senior KMM leadership, BKU (Doaba) resolved to support the agitation.
-Leaders confirmed that activists from various circles will gather at Shambhu Border on November 14 and march jointly with other KMM affiliates towards the protest site.
+Additionally, the union has resolved to support the November 14, 2025, protest call issued by the Quomi Insaaf Morcha, demanding the release of Bandhi Sikhs.
+As per instructions from senior KMM leadership, BKU (Doaba) members will assemble at Shambhu Border and march with other KMM affiliates to the protest site.

-A significant portion of the meeting was dedicated to the farmers’ long-pending sugarcane dues.
-The leadership expressed deep resentment towards the AAP-led Punjab Government for allegedly failing to take action against defaulting sugar mills.
-The union highlighted that Rs 93 crore in arrears remains pending from government-aided sugar mills, while around Rs 27 crore from the 2021–22 crushing season is unpaid by Golden Sandhar Sugar Mill Ltd., Phagwara.
-Despite repeated appeals, memorandums and warnings, farmers have not received relief, the leaders stated.
+A significant portion of the meeting was dedicated to discussing the ongoing issue of sugarcane arrears.
+The union expressed strong dissatisfaction with the AAP-led Punjab Government for allegedly failing to take action against defaulting sugar mills.
+According to the BKU (Doaba), Rs 93 crore in dues remain unpaid by government-supported sugar mills, while Golden Sandhar Sugar Mill Ltd., Phagwara, owes around Rs 27 crore from the 2021-22 crushing season.
+Despite repeated appeals and memorandums, farmers have not received any relief, the union leaders noted.

-Expressing dissatisfaction over the stagnating sugarcane prices, BKU (Doaba) demanded that the state government fix the rate at Rs 500 per quintal to ensure fair compensation for farmers.
-Leaders warned that if dues are not released and rates are not revised, a stringent protest would be launched across Punjab in coordination with KMM affiliates.
+The BKU (Doaba) also criticized the stagnating sugarcane prices and demanded the Punjab Government set the minimum rate at Rs 500 per quintal to ensure fair compensation for farmers.
+The union warned that if the outstanding dues are not cleared and the prices are not revised, a major protest will be launched across Punjab in coordination with KMM affiliates.

-To finalise the roadmap for the agitation, BKU (Doaba) will hold another meeting of leaders and members on November 16, 2025, where strategy and protest schedules will be chalked out.
+To finalise their protest strategy, BKU (Doaba) has scheduled another meeting of its leaders and members on November 16, 2025, where the roadmap and timeline for further actions will be discussed.

 Unlock Exclusive Insights with The Tribune Premium